square/otto/README.md

 [RxAndroid](https://github.com/ReactiveX/RxAndroid).
 These projects permit the same event-driven programming model as Otto, but they’re more capable and offer better control of threading.

+If you’re looking for guidance on migrating from Otto to Rx, [this post]( http://nerds.weddingpartyapp.com/tech/2014/12/24/implementing-an-event-bus-with-rxjava-rxbus/) is a good start.

 Download
 --------